Moby Dick: Classics Illustrated Edition

 Forged Portrait of William Shakespeare

 Paul Francis Zincke (d.
-1830) painted this fake portrait of Shakespeare, passing it off as contemporary to the playwright.
+1830) forged this "portrait" of Shakespeare, falsely claiming that it was painted from life.
 It was sold to the French actor François Joseph Talma, who discovered it as a fake in his lifetime.

 Van Gogh Self-Portrait (Forgery)